 - Reader role on the Azure Bastion resource.

-- Reader role on the virtual network (for peered virtual networks).
+- Reader role on the virtual networks of the target virtual machines.

 Bastion VNet peering FAQ